Housing Benefit

 Am I eligible?

-You are able to make a claim for Housing Benefit if any of the following applies to you;
+You are able to make a claim for Housing Benefit if any of the following applies to you:

-• If you are single and have reached pensionable age.
+- If you are single and have reached pensionable age.

-• If you are in a couple and both of you have reached pensionable age.
+- If you are in a couple and both of you have reached pensionable age.

-• You are in council placed emergency housing or certain types of exempt or specified accommodation (If you are receiving more than 'minimal care', support or supervision from your landlord or from someone on their behalf.)
+- You are in council placed emergency housing or certain types of exempt or specified accommodation (If you are receiving more than 'minimal care', support or supervision from your landlord or from someone on their behalf).

-If none of the above applies to you then you will need claim Universal Credit.
+If none of the above applies to you then you will need to claim Universal Credit.
 Read about Universal Credit online.

 If you are in any doubt whether you would be awarded Housing Benefit, submit a claim anyway.
 If the rules do not allow you to apply for the award, we will write to you and explain why.